Liquid Hopfield model: retrieval and localization in multicomponent liquid mixtures: Numerical methods

 \section{Numerical methods}

 We elaborate on the numerical methods used to generate Figures~\ref{fig:scaling} and \ref{fig:loc}.

-The numerical results in these figures are obtained by numerically minimising the extended potential $\omega(\vec{\rho}.\mu^{\rm res})$ with the truncated Newton method given an initial state $\vec{\rho} = \vec{\rho}^{\rm init}$.
+The numerical results in these figures are obtained by numerically minimising the grand-potential functional $\omega(\vec{\rho}.\mu^{\rm res})$ with the truncated Newton method given an initial state $\vec{\rho} = \vec{\rho}^{\rm init}$.
 Specifically, the \textit{TNC} algorithm of the \textit{Scipy Optimization library} was used.

-The key observable in Fig.~\ref{fig:scaling} is the size of the basin of attraction $\mathcal{S}$ which is a function of the $p$ selected hypersymmetric target states and a sequence $\vec{\rho}^{\rm init}(r)$ of initial states, where $r=mN/j$ and $j\in \left\{1,2,\ldots, m\right\}$; in the Fig.~\ref{fig:scaling} $m=50$.
+The key observable in Fig.~\ref{fig:scaling} is the size of the basin of attraction $\mathcal{S}$ which is a function of the $p$ selected hypersymmetric target states and a sequence $\vec{\rho}^{\rm init}(r)$ of initial states, where $r=m/j$ and $j\in \left\{1,2,\ldots, m\right\}$; in the Fig.~\ref{fig:scaling} $m=50$.
 The size of the basin of attraction $\mathcal{S}$ is the maximal value of $r$ for which the minimization algorithm converges to the target state (we always consider enough iterations for the minimizer to find a minimum).

 We specify how the $m$ initial states $\vec{\rho}^{\rm init}(r)$ are constructed.
-The component densities of the initial states are set to either of three values: a chosen number $r$ of the densities is set to the value $\rho_\ast$ in the homogeneous state given by Eq.~\eqref{eq:crit_point_homogeneous}; the remaining $N-r$ densities are set to the pair of values given by the target state $\vec{\rho}^\alpha_\ast$ with component densities $\rho_i^\alpha$ as defined in Eq.~\eqref{eq:ansatz}, and where $a=a_\ast$ and $\rho=\rho_\ast$ from Eqs.~\eqref{eq:rho_a_minA} and \eqref{eq:rho_a_minB}.
-The $r$ components with densities $\rho_\ast$ are selected uniformly at random amongst the $N$ possible component.
+The component densities of the initial states are set to either of three values: a chosen number $Nr$ of the densities is set to the value $\rho_\ast$ in the homogeneous state given by Eq.~\eqref{eq:crit_point_homogeneous}; the remaining $N(1-r)$ densities are set to the pair of values given by the target state $\vec{\rho}^\alpha_\ast$ with component densities $\rho_i^\alpha$ as defined in Eq.~\eqref{eq:ansatz}, and where $a=a_\ast$ and $\rho=\rho_\ast$ from Eqs.~\eqref{eq:rho_a_minA} and \eqref{eq:rho_a_minB}.
+The $Nr$ components with densities $\rho_\ast$ are selected uniformly at random amongst the $N$ possible component.
 Moreover, these components are selected independently for different values of $r$.

 Next, we specify how $\mathcal{S}$ is determined from a given sequence of initial states $\vec{\rho}^{\rm init}(r)$.
 For this, we determine the maximal value of $r$ for which the overlap

 between the target state $\vec{\rho}^\alpha_\ast$ and the final converged result $\vec{\rho}^{\rm final}(r)$ of the minimising algorithm is larger or equal than $0.99$, i.e.,